jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 which decay_factor is another hyperparameter say 0.95.

 #### Momentum update
-We mentioned before gradient descent is like droping a ball in a bowl and let it slide down.
+We mentioned before gradient descent is like dropping a ball in a bowl and let it slide down.
 But our previous gradient descent adjusts the parameters by the gradient of the current location of $$ W $$ only.
 In the physical world, the movement of the ball depends on the location but also the velocity of the ball.
-We could adjust $$ W $$ by the gradient and its path history rather than throwing all the path information away from previous iterations.
-If we recall the schostic gradient descent, it follows a zipzap pattern rather than a smooth curve.
-With this history information, we can make stochistac gradient or mini-batch gradient to behave more smoothly.
+We could adjust $$ W $$ by the gradient and its path history rather than throw all the path information away from previous iterations.
+If we recall the stochastic gradient descent, it follows a zip zap pattern rather than a smooth curve.
+With this history information, we can make stochastic gradient or mini-batch gradient to behave more smoothly.

 Here we introduce a variable $$v$$ which behaves like the velocity (momentum) in the physical word.
-In each iteration, we update $$ v $$ by keeping a portion of v minus the change casued by the gradient at that location. $$ mu $$ controls how much history information to keep, and this will be another hyperparameter.
-Reseachers may describe $$ mu_ $$ as fraction.
-If you recall the parameter oscallation problem before, this actually becomes a damper to stop the oscallations.
-Momentum based gradient descent often have a smoothier path and settle to a minima closer and faster.
+In each iteration, we update $$ v $$ by keeping a portion of v minus the change caused by the gradient at that location. $$ mu $$ controls how much history information to keep, and this will be another hyperparameter.
+Researchers may describe $$ mu_ $$ as a fraction.
+If you recall the parameter oscillation problem before, this actually becomes a damper to stop the oscillations.
+Momentum based gradient descent often have a smoother path and settle to a minima closer and faster.

 ```python
 v = mu * v - learning_rate * dw